kmaida/rota-slackbot/README.md

 * Node server stays running
 * SSL
-* Public URL (you do _not_ need an elegant URL, since the URL is never displayed; it's only for Slack app configuration)
+* Public URL (you do _not_ need a pretty URL, since the URL is never displayed; it's only for Slack app configuration)

-If you're very comfortable with Linux devops, Let's Encrypt, and have a domain name, I recommend [DigitalOcean](https://www.digitalocean.com/pricing/).
-If you want fast, easy deployments with CI/CD features and don't want to deal with devops, domains, or configuring SSL, I recommend a hobby dyno on [Heroku](https://www.heroku.com/pricing) (a free plan on Heroku will not work well because the app will sleep after 30 minutes, and cause long delays responding when it wakes).
+If you're very comfortable with Linux devops, Let's Encrypt, and have a domain name, I recommend [DigitalOcean](https://www.digitalocean.com/pricing/) as a VPS if you've got other applications to deploy as well.
+This will keep costs down, as some providers (such as Heroku) charge per app.

+If you want fast, easy deployments with CI/CD features and don't want to deal with devops, domains, or configuring SSL, I recommend a [hobby dyno on Heroku](https://www.heroku.com/pricing).

+**Note:** A _free_ dyno on Heroku _will not work well_ because the app will sleep after 30 minutes, which causes long response times when it needs to wake back up.

-If using DigitalOcean, input your production environment variables in a `.env` file on your server.
+If using DigitalOcean (or a similar VPS), input your production environment variables in a `.env` file on your server.

 If using Heroku, input your production environment variables in your Heroku app settings.

 Whatever deployment option you choose, once you have a public domain for your Slack app with SSL, go into your production Slack app settings and update the **Event Subscriptions** Request URL to `https://your-public-url/slack/events`.

+### Storage of Rotation Data

+Rota stores its rotation data in a simple JSON file on its server.
+You'll need a new deployment of the app for every Slack workspace you want to use Rota in.

 ---